honeycombio/refinery/README.md

 - Sample rates: how many traces are kept / dropped, and what does the sample rate distribution look like?
 - `[incoming|peer]_router_\*`: how many events (no trace info) vs. spans (have trace info) have been accepted, and how many sent on to peers?
-- `collect_cache_buffer_overrun`: this should remain zero; a positive value indicates the need to grow the size of the collector's circular buffer (via configuration `CacheCapacity`).
+- `collect_cache_buffer_overrun`: this should remain zero; a positive value indicates the need to grow the size of the Collector's circular buffer (via configuration `CacheCapacity`).
 - `process_uptime_seconds`: records the uptime of each process; look for unexpected restarts as a key towards memory constraints.

 ## Troubleshooting